noahehall/theBookOfNoah/0current/security/websecurity.md

 ### terminology

+- checksum: a small-sized block of data derived from another block of digital data for the purpose of detecting errors that may have been introduced during its transmission or storage.
+By themselves, checksums are often used to verify data integrity but are not relied upon to verify data authenticity.
 - security through obscurity: relying on an attacker being unable to guess something; i.e. relying on an attackers ignorance/obscurity of the system
 - embargo resources: enable access to sensitive rsources only at a certain point in time, e.g. financial reports are often embargoed
 - digital signature: acts as a unique fingerprint for some input data; that can be easily recalculated as long as they have the signing key originally used to generate the signature